jdahern/eth-test/README.md

 }
 ```

-### 2️⃣ install all the dependencies and start your container:
+### 2️⃣ install all the dependencies and start your containers:

 ```bash
 sak init